tgiokas/DMS.Auth/README.md

 - PostgreSQL
 - Otp.NET
 - IMemoryCache
+- Serilog for logging
 - Clean Architecture (SOLID)

 ---

-## 🧭 MFA-First Login Flow with TOTP
+## MFA-First Login Flow with TOTP

 This microservice handles **authentication and MFA (TOTP)** using: